 Real-life assessments to evaluate prevention, detection and response capabilities

-Measuring the success of security operations solely on efficiency fails to address the key question that all security leaders need to answer about their organisation; how good are security teams, tools and procedures at preventing, detecting and responding to cyber threats?
+Measuring the success of security operations on efficiency metrics alone can fail to address a key question all security leaders need to answer: how good are people and controls at preventing, detecting and responding to cyber threats?

 - How effective are security technologies at preventing, detecting and responding to threats?